Wiredcraft/test-devops/README.md

 - Build docker image on Pull Request merge

 Also, Create CD pipeline that would do any of:
-- deploy new version of the API from Task 4 with any trigger of your choice
+- deploy new version of the API from Task 4 with any trigger of your choice (assume that deployment service is a stand alone Docker container running on a host server)

 ## What We Care About